Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Benchmark Tasks

 \subsection{POI Recommendation}

-This benchmark covers the common task of POI recommendation, where the goal is to predict where a user will go next based on their previous check-ins.
-The input to the model is a trajectory, which is a sequence of places the user has visited.
-The model is expected to suggest a set of $K$ POIs that the user might visit next.
-This task can also be framed as re-ranking a set of $N$ candidate POIs in the city based on the user’s recent behavior.
-This task reflects a typical real-world use case in POI recommendation systems and human mobility modeling.
-It is a \textbf{supervised} task as the model is trained using all available historical trajectories of the user, allowing it to learn personalized patterns of movement over time.
-Appendix \ref{sec:suppl-poi-rec} provides the details on problem formulation, hyperparameters, experimental setups, and the full results with all evaluation metrics.
+This benchmark focuses on POI recommendation, where the goal is to predict a user's next visit based on their previous check-ins.
+The input is a trajectory of visited places, and the model is expected to suggest a set of $K$ POIs the user might visit next.
+It is a supervised task, trained on all available historical trajectories to learn personalized movement patterns.
+Appendix \ref{sec:suppl-poi-rec} provides details on problem formulation, hyperparameters, experimental setups, and full evaluation results.